 A graduate of Institut d'Études Politiques de Paris and a qualified lecturer (agrégé) in economics, he is a Professor Emeritus at the University of Paris II.
-He served as' Mayor of Longué-Jumelles and member of the Maine-et-Loire departmental council until 2008 and was Minister of the Economy from March 1993 to May 1995.
-He chaired the Supervisory Board of CNP from 1988 to 1993 and was the Chairman of Électricité de France from 1995 to 1998.
-Since July 1998, he has again served as Chairman of CNP Assurances.
-He has also been Chairman of the Centre des Professions Financières (Centre for the Financial Professions) since June 2003.
+He served as' Mayor of Longué-Jumelles and member of the Maine-et-Loire departmental council until 2008

-Directorships and offices held at the Company Directorships and offices held in any company in 2012 Other directorships and offices held in the past five years Director Chairman of the Strategy and Investment Committee Member of the Audit Committee Chairman of Centre des Professions Financières Director of Crédit Agricole CIB (formerly Calyon) and Neovacs (France) Member of the Nomura Securities (United Kingdom) European Advisory Panel Member of the Advisory Board of A.T.
-Kearney France Member of the Board of the Stichting Continuiteit ST Foundation (Netherlands) Chairman of the Board of Directors of CNP Assurances Chairman of the Supervisory Board of CNP Assurances Chairman of CNP International Director of Caixa Seguros (Brazil), CNP Vita (Italy), press company Affiches Parisiennes, SUEZ and Icade Member of the European Advisory Board of Lehman Brothers of Pont-à-Mousson SA.
+Directorships and offices Directorships and offices held Other directorships and offices held at the Company in any company in 2012 held in the past five years Director Chairman of the Strategy and Investment Committee Member of the Audit Committee Chairman of Centre des Professions Financières Director of Crédit Agricole CIB (formerly Calyon) and Neovacs (France) Member of the Nomura Securities (United Kingdom) European Advisory Panel Member of the Advisory Board of A.T.
+Kearney France Member of the Board of the Stichting Continuïteit ST Foundation (Netherlands) Chairman of the Board of Directors of CNP Assurances Chairman of the Supervisory Board of CNP Assurances Chairman of CNP International Director of Caixa Seguros (Brazil), CNP Vita (Italy), press company Affiches Parisiennes, SUEZ and Icade Member of the European Advisory Board of Lehman Brothers of Pont-à-Mousson SA.
 He also served concurrently as Director of the Pipe and Mechanics Division of Saint-Gobain, from 1979 to 1982.
 Mr Beffa served as Chairman and Chief Executive Officer of Saint Gobain from January 1986 to June 2007, having served as the group's Executive Director from 1982 to 1986.
 From June 2007 to June 2010, Jean-Louis Beffa served as the Chairman of the Board of Directors of Compagnie de Saint-Gobain, before becoming its honorary chairman.